anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 ***

-_If you have little more time to read below, see what all hassles you escaped and how much time you saved !_
+_If we have little more time to read below, see what all hassles we escaped and how much time we saved !_

 + No need to write pojos and builder for the domain objects(e.g. Employee here)
 + No need of any serialization/deserialization